Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 Default 1E-14 0 1 0 0 0.5 1 1.11 3 ∞ 1m 1N5711 sk 315n 2.8 2.03 1.44n 2.00p 0.333 \- 0.69 2 70 10u 1N5712 sk 680p 12 1.003 50p 1.0p 0.5 0.6 0.69 2 20 \- 1N34 Ge 200p 84m 2.19 144n 4.82p 0.333 0.75 0.67 \- 60 15u 1N4148 35p 64m 1.24 5.0n 4.0p 0.285 0.6 \- \- 75 \- 1N3891 63n 9.6m 2 110n 114p 0.255 0.6 \- \- 250 \- 10A04 10A 844n 2.06m 2.06 4.32u 277p 0.333 \- \- \- 400 10u 1N4004 1A 76.9n 42.2m 1.45 4.32u 39.8p 0.333 \- \- \- 400 5u 1N4004 data sheet 18.8n \- 2 \- 30p 0.333 \- \- \- 400 5u

 Otherwise, derive some of the parameters from the data sheet.
 First select a value for spice parameter N between 1 and 2.
 It is required for the diode equation (n).
-Massobrio [\[PAGM\]](#PAGM.bibitem) pp 9, recommends \".. n, the emission coefficient is usually about 2.\" In Table [above](#diodespice2.tbl), we see that power rectifiers 1N3891 (12 A), and 10A04 (10 A) both use about 2.
+Massobrio @PAGM pp 9, recommends \".. n, the emission coefficient is usually about 2.\" In Table [above](#diodespice2.tbl), we see that power rectifiers 1N3891 (12 A), and 10A04 (10 A) both use about 2.
 The first four in the table are not relevant because they are schottky, schottky, germanium, and silicon small signal, respectively.
 The saturation current, IS, is derived from the diode equation, a value of (V~D~, I~D~) on the graph in @fig:03467, and N=2 (n in the diode equation).

 \